-- 1. Students intending to transfer to a four-year institution should consult the catalog of that institution to determine its policy regarding acceptance of CR grades. - The Credit/No Credit option at UH Mānoa is limited to elective courses.
+- 1. Students planning to transfer to a 4-year institution should consult that institution's catalog regarding its policy regarding acceptance of CR grades. - 2.
+The Credit/No Credit option at UH Mānoa is limited to elective courses.
 The CR/NC option is not allowed for any course taken to fulfill a University or College core requirement nor a Department requirement, with the exception of those courses designated Credit/No Credit only.
-Students planning to transfer to UH Mānoa should follow this UH Mānoa policy when taking courses at UH Maui College.

-- 3. Scholarships are often contingent upon successful graded scholastic performance. - Students opting to take courses for CR/ NC when the letter grade option is available are not eligible for the Dean's Honor List. - 5.
+Students planning to transfer to UH Mānoa should follow this UH Mānoa policy when taking courses at UH Maui College. - 3.
+Scholarships are often contingent upon successful graded scholastic performance. - 4.
+Students opting to take courses for CR/ NC when the letter grade option is available are not eligible for the Dean's Honor List. - 5.
 No audited classes are allowed for financial aid.